presidentbeef/brat/README.md

 Brat uses a PEG parser written using (TreeTop)[http://treetop.rubyforge.org/index.html], a (Ruby)[http://ruby-lang.org] parser generator.
 The Brat code is then converted into (Neko)[http://treetop.rubyforge.org/index.html], compiled to Neko bytecode, and then run on the Neko VM.

 Brat is flexible enough that you can get by with a very small core and write any functionality that most languages use keywords for.
-For example, you can write and use a while loop like this:
+For example, you can write and use a while loop like so:

     my.while = { block |
         true? block, { while ->block }